HGlab01/ioBroker-jsonExplorer/README.md

 ### __WORK IN PROGRESS__
 * (DutchmanNL) implement capability to round values
 * (DutchmanNL) add definition explanation to attribute template
+* (HGlab01) breaking change!!! adapter object removed from all function signatures within json-explorer; to be adopted by all callers

 ### 0.0.0-1
 * (HGlab01) initial release